E-commerce

 In brief

-In GA4, the conversion rate is not a single figure displayed everywhere by default.
-It depends on the key events you have defined and on the metric you choose: per session or per user.
-To use it correctly, you need to segment it, connect it to e-commerce events, and read it with business context.
+In GA4, the conversion rate is not a single number displayed everywhere by default.
+It depends on the key events you have defined and the metric you choose: per session or per user.
+To use it correctly, you need to segment it, connect it to e-commerce events, and read it in a business context.

 The decisive point is often segmentation.
-An “acceptable” average rate can hide very weak mobile performance, excellent email performance, degraded paid social performance, or an international market that is leaking.
-In practice, these gaps are what make it possible to choose the right action, far more than the overall average.
+A “correct” average rate can hide a very weak mobile performance, excellent email performance, underperforming paid social, or an international market that is leaking users.
+In practice, it is these gaps that make it possible to choose the right action, far more than the overall average.
 That is where everything becomes truly actionable.

 Sources (external)